 Greenshaw is justly proud of its success over half a century years in achieving the very best for its students.
 Our students successfully progress to a wide range of destinations both at the end of their GCSE and A Level courses.

 Public examinations were cancelled in the summer of 2020, so comparing results achieved in schools this year is not possible.
 This page explains what happened at our school in the last academic year.
 It also references previous years where results are in the public domain because all schools sat exams in the same way.

-Our A Level students are going to on a wide range of destinations, with up to 40 of our Year 13s progressing to undergraduate courses (including several for medicine and law) at prestigious Russell Group universities.
-We are equally proud that our strong work in the creative arts continues to enable large groups of students to move on to foundation art courses, and directly into world leading institutions such as London College of Fashion.
+In 2020, the centre assessed grades achieved by A Level students allowed them to go on to a wide range of destinations.
+The majority of our Year 13 students progressed to undergraduate courses (including medicine and law) at prestigious Russell Group universities, including three that are now studying at Cambridge and Oxford Universities.
+We are also proud that our strong work in the creative arts continues to enable large groups of students to move on to foundation art courses, and directly into world leading institutions such as Central St Martins University for the Creative Arts.

-Greenshaw High School's Progress 8 score is +0.38, which is above average.
-This puts us in the top 17% of schools in England.
-Our Attainment 8 measure is 49.94 points, which is well above the average score of 44.3 points.
+Greenshaw High School's Progress 8 score in 2019 was +0.05, which is in line with national average.
+Our Attainment 8 measure is 50.01 points, which is well above the average score of 44.3 points.

 33% of all students in Year 11 in 2019 were entered for the English Baccalaureate.

 21% of all students in Year 11 in 2019 achieved the English Baccalaureate.

 The percentage of Greenshaw students staying in education or employment after Key Stage 4 was 98% in 2019.